Is an FUE hair transplant permanent? + more questions to ask before having a procedure

 Dr Ball has treated thousands of patients with exceptional results.
 But we will always advise against surgery if our hair transplant procedures are not likely to help a patient, usually because they do not have enough healthy hair to harvest.

-To ensure the best possible long-term results, the Maitland Clinic provides comprehensive aftercare to all its patients.
+To ensure the best possible long-term results from our hair transplant surgery, the Maitland Clinic provides comprehensive aftercare to all its patients.
 We see our patients as lifelong beneficiaries of our hair care service.
 You’ll be able to stay in contact with us for ongoing support and help on monitoring your hair growth progress, looking after your scalp, and preventing any potential problems.

 You’ll be able to return to us for check-ups and maintenance procedures, giving you a lifetime of professional hair care.
 Read about our aftercare service here.